 - The hostname of the remote devices

 - Local and remote interfaces on which the devices are connected

 - Type of device and the platform

-- IP address of the connected devices
+- The IP address of the connected devices

-- Version of IOS running
+- The version of IOS running

 In this lab, you will be required to find information about directly connected devices.
 To find complete information and details of all the devices, you have to use telnet because CDP can only provide information about directly connected devices.
 In the below lab, ‘device0’ does not have a direct link to all Cisco devices.
-And finally, we have to disable the CDP on fast Ethernet 0/5 interface of the router 5 – which is connected with the ISP router – because we do not want to pass our internal network information to the internet service provider (ISP).
+And finally, we have to disable the CDP on the fast Ethernet 0/5 interface of router 5 – which is connected with the ISP router – because we do not want to pass our internal network information to the internet service provider (ISP).

 CDP in packet tracer